-The Certificate II in Engineering Studies pre-apprenticeship course is designed to provide pre-employment training and a pathway into the an Engineering Apprenticeship, or can be used to gain the skills required for entry level employment in the engineering industry.
+The Certificate II in Engineering Studies pre-apprenticeship program is designed to provide pre-employment training and/or a pathway into the an Engineering Apprenticeship, or can be used to gain the skills required for entry level employment in the engineering industry.

 Career opportunities, include:

-- traineeship or apprenticeship in a range of engineering, manufacturing or related areas
+- apprenticeship or traineeship in a range of engineering, manufacturing or related areas.